 Bajaj Pulsar NS160 Highlights

 The Pulsar NS160 BS6 gets the same perimeter frame as before.
 Suspension duties are handled by conventional telescopic forks and an adjustable monoshock.
 Its braking setup consists of a single 260mm petal disc upfront and a 230mm disc at the rear.
 It gets single-channel ABS.
-The bike’s 17-inch alloys come shod with 80/100-section front and 110/80-section rear tyres.
-It competes with the TVS Apache RTR 160 4V, Honda CB Hornet 160R, Suzuki Gixxer and the soon to be launched Yamaha FZ 3.0.
+The bike’s 17-inch alloys come shod with 90/90-section front and 120/80-section rear tyres.

 Bajaj Pulsar NS160 Pros and Cons